bartnv/libtables3-wordpress/docs/table_options_database.md

         * password: use a &lt;input type="password"> element which masks out the input
         * email: use a &lt;input type="email"> element which enforces a valid email address as input in supporting browsers; falls back to normal text input otherwise
         * number: use a &lt;input type="number"> element which presents up/down arrows in supporting browsers; falls back to normal text input otherwise.
 Also allows the use of 'min' and 'max' suboptions that set limits on the permitted input
-        * datauri: use a file upload element; the uploaded file should be an image and will be stored in the database as a data uri (to be used in conjunction with [transformations -> image](https://bart.noordervliet.net/lt-docs/table_options_display/#transformations-experimental))
+        * datauri: use a file upload element; the uploaded file should be an image and will be stored in the database as a data uri (to be used in conjunction with [transformation -> image](../table_options_display/#transformation))
         note: there is currently no size limit and automatic resizing is not yet implemented, so beware of bloating your database with giant files
         * color: [experimental] use a color picker as input element; requires https://github.com/mrgrain/colpick to be loaded.
 Saves the color's #-code in the cell
-    * query (string): query to generate a pulldown menu from; should produce a foreign key and a description.
+    * query (string): SQL query to generate a pulldown menu from; should produce a foreign key and a description.
       The foreign key is stored in the 'target' column, the description is shown in the user interface.
     * required (boolean or array): enforce that the field cannot be left empty
         * regex (string): only accept input matching this regular expression
         * message (string): show this message if the input is invalid as defined by the regex, or empty
     * condition (string): sets a condition that must be true for the field to be editable.
 This condition should be a valid javascript comparison, for instance "#2 == 'member'".
 Any hash-tags like '#2' will be interpreted in the usual manner, meaning 'the value of column 2 in this row'.
       Please note that this is not a security feature since it only operates clientside.
     * show (string): [experimental] only supports the value 'always' currently, which makes the edit input always visible, not just after clicking; mostly useful in combination with type => checkbox.
     * trigger (string): refresh the indicated other table whenever this table is changed through edit; needs to contain the 'tag' name of the other table
     * idcolumn (integer): normally, the row and table to edit are defined by the first column in the select query containing the id of the row to update after an edit; if the cell to be updated is in an other table, the idcolumn makes it possible to specify the row and table that has to be updated.
 See example below.
+    * sqlfunction (string): SQL function to change the new value before being stored in the database; this string is used as the to-be-updated field with the single '?' within it replaced by the entered value; within this string, hash-tags like '#2' will be replaced with the corresponding value from another column in the row
+    * phpfunction (string): PHP function to change the new value before being stored in the database; this string is evaluated as PHP with the single '?' within it replaced by the entered value; within this string, hash-tags like '#2' will be replaced with the corresponding value from another column in the row
+    * runsql (string): SQL query to run on the database after the new value is stored in the database; the row's id is available using ":lt_id" in the query; for output, if any, only the first column of the first row is returned as a string
+    * runphp (string): PHP code to run after the new value is stored in the database; the row's id is available using lt_getvar('lt_id') in the PHP
+    * runblock (string): libtables block to run after the new value is stored in the database; the row's id is available within the block using lt_getvar('lt_id') in PHP or ":lt_id" in a query
+    * runorder (array): define the order in which the run* options are executed; the default order is [ 'sql', 'php', 'block' ]; [Notes about output variables](#-output-variables)
+    * output (string): how to use the output coming out of the last of the runsql/runphp/runblock parameters (as defined by runorder above); valid options are 'block', 'alert', 'location' or 'function';
+    * functionname (string): the name of the javascript function to run when using output: 'function'

 Full example:
 ```php